agcreativelab - stock.adobe.com

 - role-based access

-Home network systems use personal equipment or systems provided by a broadband provider.
-Network security teams must work with employees to bolster security for home networks by using the following steps:
+Home network systems use personal equipment or devices provided by a broadband provider.
+Network security teams must work with remote users to bolster security for home networks by using the following steps:

 - catalog the broadband providers in use;